plexoos/vbasym/README.md

 How to configure and build vbasym
 =================================

-The best way to start with the analysis is to clone the latest version of the code from the git repository.
+To start with the analysis copy the latest version of the code from the CVS repository.
 From the location where the package will be installed on your machine issue the following command:

-    git clone git@github.com:plexoos/vbasym.git
-    cd vbasym
-    git submodule init
-    git submodule update
+    cvs co -P -d WeakBosonTSSA offline/paper/psn0624

 Before you can build and run the program the following environment variables must be set: